genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/015_layout-management/docs/api/foundation-layout.foundationlayout.md

 </td><td>

-Register a collection of `Element` and associate them with an `ID` with the layout system for later use.
+Register a collection of `Element` or a factory function and associate them with an `ID` with the layout system for later use.

 </td></tr>